-The limits embraced by such assessments include air the several houses and lors of ground, vacant lots, pieces and parcels of land situated on-
+The limits embraced by such assessments incline and he several houses and lots of ground, vacant lots, pieces and parcels of land situated on-

 No. 1.
-Both sides of One Hundred and Forty-first street, from St. Nicholas to Tenth avenue, and on the east side of New avenue, one-half way between One Hundred and Forty-first and One Hundred and Forty-fifth streets, and one-half way between One Hundred and Thirty-seventh and One Hundred and Forty-first streets, and on the west side of New avenue, to the extent of one-half the block from the intersection of One Hundred and Forty-first street.
+Both sides of One Hundred and Forty-first street, from St. Nicholas to Tenth avenue, and on the east side of New avenue, one-half way between One Hundred and Forty-first and One Hundred and Forty-first streets, and one-half way between One Hundred and Torty-first streets, and on the west side of New avenue, to the extent of one-half the block from the intersection of One Hundred and Forty-first street.

 No. 2.
-In bifty-seventh street, between Madison and Fifth avenues, known as Block 441, Ward No. 65, and Block 442, Ward No. 8.
+In Fifty-seventh street, between Madison and Fifth avenues, known as Flock 441, Ward No. £5, and Block 442, Ward No. 8.